MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aggregations-auto-configure.md

 ## On-demand train and refresh

 The first *scheduled* refresh operation for your chosen frequency includes a training operation.
 If that training operation does not complete within the 60 minute time limit, the subsequent refresh operation will not load or update aggregations in the cache.
-The next training operation will not run until the next day or week.
+The next training operation will not run until the first refresh operation of your chosen frequency.

 In such cases, you may want to manually run one or more *on-demand* training and refresh operations to fully complete the training and load or refresh aggregations in the cache.
 For example, when checking the Refresh history, if the first *scheduled* training and refresh operation for the day (frequency) does not complete within the time limit, and you don't want to wait for the next day's scheduled refresh that includes a training operation to run, you can run one or more on-demand train and refresh operations to fully process the data query log (train) and load aggregations to the cache (refresh).